Highpoint2000/PeakMeter/README.md

 The following variables can be changed in the header of the script:

       volumeSliderValue               // Set the value 0.1-1.0 to reduce the input volume/sensitivity (default: 1.0)
-- volumeSliderEnable              // set to 'true' to activate the manuel volume control (default: false)
-- ConsoleDebug                    // set to 'true' to activate console information for debugging
-- minVolumeThreshold = 0.5        // Threshold for audio display activation
-- riseRate = 1.93                 // Rate of increase (the higher, the faster)
-- amplificationFactor = 0.21      // Amplification factor
+      volumeSliderEnable              // set to 'true' to activate the manuel volume control (default: false) ConsoleDebug                    // set to 'true' to activate console information for debugging minVolumeThreshold = 0.5        // Threshold for audio display activation riseRate = 1.93                 // Rate of increase (the higher, the faster) amplificationFactor = 0.21      // Amplification factor
-- bassReductionFactor = -10       // Reduction of bass frequencies (in dB)
-- highPassCutoffFrequency = 1000   / Cutoff frequency for high-pass filter (in Hz)
+      bassReductionFactor = -10       // Reduction of bass frequencies (in dB) highPassCutoffFrequency = 1000  // Cutoff frequency for high-pass filter (in Hz)

 ## History:

+### v1.0a

+- Activation of the volume control slider built into the header of the script

 ### v1.0